Ken-Warner/macro-tracker/README.md

 - When pressing an ingredient or recipe during meal creation, clear the search box.
 - When copying a meal, set it's date to today by default.
 - Resort meal list every time a meal is added.
+- Add the recipe's description to the recipe dialog.
+- Updated expand and collapse buttons and logic.